zmarffy/python-cicd/README.md

 ## Notes

-* This can only build pure Python packages
+* This can only build pure Python packages, as it uses poetry
+* If your project requries extras to build, you can make a `cicd/Dockerfile.build` file in your Python repo with the requirements